VIBE-Lab/vibe-lab.github.io/_pages/home.md

 ### Research
-OOur research integrates key elements from object detection and segmentation, domain adaptation and generation, self-supervised learning, unsupervised learning, and image denoising.
+Our research integrates key elements from object detection and segmentation, domain adaptation and generation, self-supervised learning, unsupervised learning, and image denoising.
 For an overview of some of our primary research themes, please visitour [Research page](research).

 ### Scientific environment